Pine Mountain Settlement School

 Recipe in The Pine Cone, May 1935

 Stones were life-long labor for farmers at the School as well as in the community farms and gardens.
 Some areas were more troublesome than others.
 The barnyard seen here was slow to be cleared of these troublesome partners of most mountain soils.
-But when “clearing” was completed, the stones were ordered into a rough paving behind and in front of the barn where the mud and muck was an ever-present nuisance.In some locations, stones were an advantage when they were arranged and sometimes even if they were not.
-In the barnyard at the School where soft earth could quickly become mired with manure and mud, the stones even though lacking organization, kept the yard drained and the feet of livestock, dry.
+But when “clearing” was completed, the stones were ordered into a rough paving behind and in front of the barn where the mud and muck was an ever-present nuisance.LIke the barn, other locations benefitted from the rearrangement of stones.
+Stones were often an advantage when they were re-arranged and sometimes even if they were not.
+Before they were used as paving stones in the barnyard where the soft earth could quickly become mired with manure and mud, the native stones, though lacking organization, kept the yard drained and the feet of livestock sore but dry.

 HORSES AND ROCKY ROADS, TRAILS AND PATHS